 - Richmond South is located between Church and Swan Street and the Yarra River. - Open space located in this sub-precinct includes (in alphabetical order): - Alan Bain Reserve - Barkly Gardens - Church Street Park - Herring Island - McConchie Reserve - Yarra River Trail (McConchie Reserve to Church Street) - Barkly Gardens is a well-used Municipal open space that is characterised as a Public Garden with heritage values.
 Directly adjoining it, Alan Bain Reserve provides structured sporting use via the sports field complementing the unstructured recreational use of Barkly Gardens. - McConchie Reserve is uniquely different Regional open space that directly adjoins the Yarra River with the Monash Freeway separating the reserve from the River.
-The bouldering walls under the freeway combined with the deeply incised wetland located in the base of a former quarry adds to its character. - Williams Reserve has been recently upgraded and is characterised as an urban plaza.
-The Victoria Street frontage is paved with seating and picnic facilities along with open grassed areas, playground and mature trees. - Herring Island is located in the Yarra River and is only accessible via boat from the river, with a public landing located on the southern bank in Como Park in the City of Stonnington.
+The bouldering walls under the freeway combined with the deeply incised wetland located in the base of a former quarry adds to its character. - Herring Island is located in the Yarra River and is only accessible via boat from the river, with a public landing located on the southern bank in Como Park in the City of Stonnington.
 Herring Island is managed by Parks Victoria. - The Yarra River Trail provides major east-west connectivity along the north bank of the Yarra River and is accessible from McConchie Reserve via an underpass under the Monash Freeway. - Church Street Park has been created on what was a former entry ramp to the Monash Freeway.
-The park incudes an open grassed area, seating, picnic, play and outdoor table tennis. - Other land use apart from the residential and open space includes a major electrical terminal station, Burnley Tunnel emissions tower, the Metropolitan Fire Brigade, Richmond Primary College, the Yarra Primary School as shown in Figure 7.6B. - The Yarra Housing Strategy (2018) identifies High and Moderate Change Areas between Swan Street and the railway, while the majority of the existing residential areas are shown as Minimal Change Areas.
-The balance of the precinct is non-residential, and the area adjoining Church Street is forecast to continue to redevelop and intensify as described in the SEES (SGS, 2018).
+The park incudes an open grassed area, seating, picnic, play and outdoor table tennis. - Other land use apart from the residential and open space includes a major electrical terminal station, Burnley Tunnel emissions tower, the Metropolitan Fire Brigade, Richmond Primary School and the Yarra Primary School as shown in Figure 7.6B. - The Yarra Housing Strategy (2018) identifies High and Moderate Change Areas between Swan Street and the railway, while the majority of the existing residential areas are shown as Minimal Change Areas.
+The balance of the precinct is nonresidential, and the area adjoining Church Street is forecast to continue to redevelop and intensify as described in the SEES (SGS, 2018).